MridulS-R/isabela/README.md

   - `RAILS_ENV=production`
   - `RAILS_SERVE_STATIC_FILES=true`
   - `SECRET_KEY_BASE` → Generate (Render can auto-generate)
+  - `DATABASE_URL` → Provided automatically if you link a Render Postgres instance

 Notes for Render
-- No database is required; Active Record is disabled in `config/application.rb`.
+- Active Record is enabled; Postgres is used in production via `DATABASE_URL`.
 - Hosts for `*.onrender.com` and your custom domain are allowed in `production.rb`.